omicscodeathon/mscell/README.md

 # mscell
-# Cell Lineage and Trajectory Analysis of Single-Cell RNA-seq Data of Multiple Sclerosis Patients
+# Cell Lineage and Trajectory Analysis of Single-cell RNA-seq Data of Multiple Sclerosis Patients